Robespierre Guillotined: The Reign of Terror Ends

 Florentine forces crushed the Pisan army at the Battle of Cascina, ending Pisa’s territorial ambitions in Tuscany.
 By securing this victory, Florence consolidat…

-Timur's cavalry shatters Bayezid I's army at Ankara, capturing the Ottoman Sultan and plunging his realm into a decade-long civil war known as the Interregnum. …
+Timur's cavalry shattered Bayezid I's army at the Battle of Ankara on July 28, 1402, capturing the Ottoman Sultan himself and plunging his realm into a decade-l…

 The king was forty-nine, obese, and nursing a suppurating leg ulcer.
 Catherine Howard was nineteen.
 Henry married her just sixteen days after his disastrous fou…